 Alberta Tenants and Residents Association

 The last time our constitution was updated was in 2005, so we decided it was time for an update.
-This is the draft constitution that we ask residents to review for consideration, amendment and approval at the upcoming AGM on Monday 20th May at 7pm, Alberta TRA Hall.
+The new constitution was discussed and agreed at the AGM on Monday 20th May 2019, Alberta TRA Hall.

 The significant changes are as follows: